ghiscoding/Angular-Slickgrid/README.md

 - version `2.x.x` for Angular 7+
   - since version `2.11.0`, you can also change your build `target` to `ES2015` for modern browser.
 - version `3.x.x` for Angular 12+ and RxJS 7+
-  - build `target` got bumper to `ES2018` for modern browser **only**
+  - build `target` got bumped to `ES2018` for modern browser **only**
-  - IE11 is reashing EOL by year end and is **no longer supported**, if you still need to support it then stick with version 2.x
+  - IE11 is reaching EOL by year end and is **no longer supported**, if you still need to support it then stick with version 2.x

 For Angular 12+ see the instructions below - [Angular 12 with WebPack 5 - polyfill issue](https://github.com/ghiscoding/Angular-Slickgrid#angular-12-with-webpack-5---how-to-fix-polyfill-error)

 ### ngx-translate Compatibility

 If you are facing any issues with `ngx-translate` library while building your Angular Project.
-You need to make sure that `@ngx-translate/core` is part of your dependencies, that is also true even if you just use a single Locale, because it is a `peerDependency` of Angular-Slickgrid.
-We use `@Optional() TranslateService` in the lib and for that to work, we still need it to be installed, but don't worry it should be removed by tree shaking process after a running a build.
+You need to make sure that `@ngx-translate/core` is part of your dependencies, that is also true even when using a single Locale, that is because it is a `peerDependency` of Angular-Slickgrid.
+The reason is because, we use `@Optional() TranslateService` in the lib and for that to work, we still need it to be installed, but don't worry it should still be removed by the tree shaking process after a running a production build.
 See their version compatibility table below

 | Angular Version | @ngx-translate/core |
 |-----------------|---------------------|